ABOUT THE AUTHOR KATHRYN MARSDEN

 Kathryn Marsden is probably best known as the author of bestselling books such as The Complete Book of Food Combining and Good Gut Healing.
 But she’s also a nutritionist and was for many years in full time clinical practice in the UK.
-Since the success of her first series of articles and her first book The Food Combining Diet (HarperCollins) in 1993, she has contributed regularly to a wide range of media including national, international and local press, magazines, television and radio.
+Since the success of her first series of articles and her first book The Food Combining Diet (HarperCollins) way back in 1993, she has contributed regularly to a wide range of media including national, international and local press, magazines, television and radio.

 Kathryn has written for a long list of publications including Active Lifestyle, Best, Company, Cosmopolitan, Essentials, Health & Fitness, Healthy Eating, Here’s Health, Intermedica, Daily Mirror, Sunday Mirror Magazine, Daily Mail, the Mail on Sunday, Marie Claire, New Woman, Next, Sunday Express Magazine, the Townsend Letter for Doctors, What Doctors’ Don’t Tell You, Woman & Home, Woman’s Realm.
 Woman’s Day – Australia, Woman’s Weekly, You Magazine and Zest.
 In addition, her regular columns have appeared in The Daily Express, Sunday Business, Woman Magazine, New Woman Magazine, Family Circle, Beauty Counter and Pharmacy Magazine.
-Her latest book is called Good Gut Bugs.

 Kathryn is an expert in the use of therapeutic nutrition, a method of introducing dietary changes which have been found to help:

 - Improve general health and well-being